 - Utilize separate processing & storage for different Event Types.
 Message structure & data types are consistent within a given Event Type, but not between Event Types.

 If you have issues with your webhooks, it would be wise to monitor them either on your endpoint, or via the batch-status API, which is detailed here.
 You can also view the endpoint status in the Webhhook Batch Status tab in the app (EU).
 This will help inform you if there is a problem with the webhooks so it can be remedied before batches hit the 8 hour limit as described in the retry logic above.

 Note that batch status (via both app and the API) does not report batches that succeeded first time.
 It reports only failed batches and batches that initially failed but later succeeded.
-The batch status is kept for a few days.
+The batch status is kept for a 24 hours.